bhavaniravi/new-project/README.md

 ## Coding Issues and Learning

 ## Deployment Instructions

 ## Repo Setup

 > Add How to setup and run your app
 > This is what you will use to deploy your app, so create a seperate requirements.txt file here

+1. Create a copy of .env.example file
+2. Rename it to .env
+3. Add a sqlite url `DATABASE_URL="sqlite:////tmp/test.db"`